You are here: Home > Your visit > Patient leaflets > Sensitive Disposal Arrangements and Histopathology Examination of Pregnancy Remains

 What are the options?

-- The hospital can arrange that your pregnancy remains are cremated.
-If you would like to know the details of the cremation service please contact the Mortuary (Chelsea and Westminster 020 8746 8225; West Middlesex 020 8321 5876).
+If you would like to know the details of the cremation service please contact the Mortuary (Chelsea and Westminster 020 3315 8225 / West Middlesex 020 8321 5876).
 Please note that this is a combined cremation with other pregnancy remains.
 The cremations usually take place once a month.
-Unfortunately it is not possible to change the time or date of the service.
-It usually takes a few weeks for the mortuary at Chelsea and Westminster to receive pregnancy remains back from histopathology or cytogenetic testing so there can be some delay before the cremation occurs.
+Unfortunately, it is not possible to change the time or date of the service.
+It usually takes a few weeks (but can be up to several months) for the mortuary at Chelsea and Westminster to receive pregnancy remains back from histopathology or cytogenetic testing, so there can be some delay before the cremation occurs.

-- You may wish to consider taking your pregnancy remains home to bury yourself.
-Current national guidelines state that legally you can take the pregnancy remains home with you for burial outside of a cemetery, providing certain requirements are met:
+• You may wish to consider taking your pregnancy remains home to bury yourself, outside of a cemetery.

 Careful thought must be given when considering burial in a garden, taking into account what would happen if the parents moved house or the land is used for new purpose in the future.
 We suggest you use a plant container that you can move to another house if necessary.
 If this is your choice the Institute of Cemetery and Crematorium Management (ICCM) can provide you with additional information on this choice.